12 Best & Easy Freelance Jobs for Beginners

 Freelance Virtual Assistant

 According to “The Week,” virtual-assistant technology is now available to millions of Internet users worldwide.
-More than 1,000 of this material may be found through UpWork, while another 45,000 can be found on Freelancer.com and over 5,015 on People per Hour.
+Over 1,000 of this material may be found through UpWork, while another 45,000 can be found on Freelancer.com and over 5,015 on People per Hour.

-Assistants are excellent for those who need administrative help but also want to make some money online.
-This is frequently connected with occupations that take place at home.
+Assistants are excellent for those who need administrative help but want to make money online.
+This is frequently connected with home-based occupations.

 As a result, the firm looks for free professionals in desktop applications such as Microsoft Excel and PowerPoint instead.